During your time at university, you will develop valuable, transferable study skills that will support your learning, testing and future career.

 From day one of first year, you will be conversing with senior academics which you may find intimidating.
 They are experts in the field you are interested in so use the opportunity to ask questions and discuss aspects of your degree, or something you learnt from wider reading that you found fascinating.
 Make sure you go to your tutorials or supervisions prepared with the work set by tutors, but also with any extra questions you may have.

 The key to effective networking is being a good listener, being confident, preparing what you might say and then following up properly after speaking to someone.
-We are not suggesting leaving business cards with the Economics Senior Lecturer, but asking to connect on LinkedIn and emailing them after 48-72 hours with an engaging email will go a long way.
+We are not suggesting leaving business cards with the Economics Senior Lecturer, but asking to connect on LinkedIn and emailing them 48-72 hours after meeting them with an engaging email will go a long way.

 We have already mentioned some soft skills in this article such as communication and time management but in this section, we will focus on the less academic skills which are still important for university and life after graduation.